aomsin2526/BadWDSD/README.md

 One way to know if your console is eMMC or not is enter safe mode.
 If you see **Change system storage** option, It is eMMC.

-Other way is try to install stagex.
+Other way is try to install Stagex.
 If it says **Flash is not NOR** then it is eMMC.

 # What is qCFW?